 The CoECS Programming Center offers free peer-tutoring to help students in a number of computer science courses.
 Students can schedule one-time sessions or weekly recurring tutoring appointments.
-For additional information, visit nyit.edu/tutoring.
+Sessions take place through zoom, to allow for easy access and meeting times.
+For additional information, visit nyit.edu/tutoring or email coecsgrad@nyit.edu.